openharmony/docs/en/application-dev/internationalization/i18n-guidelines.md

 ## Obtaining and Setting i18n Information

-The system provides APIs to configure information such as the system language, preferred language, country or region, 24-hour clock, and local digit switch.
+The following table lists the APIs used to configure information such as the system language, preferred language, country or region, 24-hour clock, and use of local digits.

 ### Available APIs